 Your principal contractor (builder) will need to contact Council at least 48 hours before an inspection is required.
 If you are an owner-builder, you will need to contact Council at least 48 hours before an inspection is required.

 Prior to the occupation or the use of any building an occupation certificate must be issued by the PCA.
 The occupation certificate verifies that the PCA is satisfied that the building is suitable to occupy or use in accordance with the approved Building Code of Australia (BCA) classification and relevant development consent conditions.
-To apply for an occupation certificate from Council, complete the occupation certificate application form and lodge with Council.
-The certificate may be an interim or a final certificate and may be issued for the whole or any part of the building.
+To apply for an occupation certificate from Council, complete the Occupation-Certificate-Application-2020-2021and lodge with Council.
+The certificate may be issued for the whole or any part of the building.

-In the case of buildings other than single residential dwellings, dual occupancies and associated development (ie. decks, awnings, garages), the application must be accompanied by a fire safety certificate.
+In the case of buildings other than single residential dwellings, dual occupancies and associated development (ie. decks, awnings, garages), the application must be accompanied by a fire safety certificate form